 Located in Yantai, one of the three cities of Shandong province (read here about this and other local unicorns) that are considered as the urban areas of strategic importance by the local government, Raytron shows stable financial results, using a resilient business model.
 It has good chances to become a high-quality listing and lay the foundations of STIB.

 Suzhou HYC Technology Co., Ltd. is an industrial automatic test equipment (ATE) and whole production line system solution provider.
-Innovative 2B company, it employs the cutting-edge technologies to enrich value chains across different industry verticals.
+An innovative 2B company, it employs the cutting-edge technologies to enrich value chains across different industry verticals.
 Four business directions are denoted on the official website: flat panel display, semiconductors, new energy vehicle electronics, IT.
 HYC offers multifaceted solutions in order to improve the production process of the enterprises involved in each of these areas.

 Suzhou-based company collected total revenue of CNY 2.89 billion (USD 418 million) for the last three years.
 The firm has been profitable all the way since 2016, and margins are high as well: the tech enterprise had collected CNY 633.62 million (USD 91.61 million) of net profit since 2016.
 Another feature to emphasize – R&D expenses: the number hit CNY 139 million (USD 20 million) in 2018, that equals to almost 19% of total cost within the same year.